 Effectiveness of Progestin Pills

-Progestin-Only Pills (POP) contain only the hormone progesterone and not oestrogen, which makes them lesser effective than their counterpart combination birth control pills.
+Progestin-only Pills (POP) contain the hormone progesterone and not oestrogen, which makes them lesser effective than their counterpart combination birth control pills.
 Since these pills are designed for breastfeeding women, they do not affect the baby after birth in the breastfeeding stage.
 The effectiveness rate for progestin pills is 2 to 9 pregnancies out of 100 women every year with a success rate between 87% to 99.7% for preventing pregnancies (the reason being that most women don’t take these daily as instructed).

 The success rate is 100% when these pills are taken daily and on time as per instructions.